 Clinical guidelines for the management of ADHD are intended to improve the process and outcomes of healthcare by:

 - Providing evidence-based recommendations for the management of ADHD to help guide appropriate and rational choice of treatment1-5

-The implementation of international, European and national guidelines at a local level of healthcare poses challenges, particularly given different healthcare systems, economic situations and cultural views.
-However, these guidelines may be of greater utility if they are used to inform local protocols adapted to reflect the local situation.6
+A systematic review of several guidelines identified greater levels of agreement on evidence-based pharmacological treatment than on psychosocial interventions, reflecting the strength of evidence available to support each approach.7 The implementation of International, European and national guidelines at a local level of healthcare poses challenges, particularly given different healthcare systems, economic situations and cultural views.
+However, these guidelines may be of greater utility if they are used to inform local protocols adapted to reflect the local situation.7

 - Taylor E, Döpfner M, Sergeant J, et al. European clinical guidelines for hyperkinetic disorder — first upgrade.
-Eur Child Adolesc Psychiatry 2004; 13(Suppl 1): I7-30.
+Eur Child Adolesc Psychiatry 2004; 13(Suppl 1): I/7-I/30.

 - Kooij SJ, Bejerot S, Blackwell A, et al. European consensus statement on diagnosis and treatment of adult ADHD: The European Network Adult ADHD.
 BMC Psychiatry 2010; 10: 67.

 - Canadian ADHD Resource Alliance (CADDRA).
 Canadian ADHD Practice Guidelines.
 Toronto: CADDRA, 2011.

 - Remschmidt H. Global consensus on ADHD/HKD.
 Eur Child Adolesc Psychiatry 2005; 14: 127-137.